godspeedahmad/swift-pass/README.md

 ```
 ## Contributing

 We welcome contributions from the community!
-To contribute to SwiftPass, follow these steps:
+To contribute to swift-pass, follow these steps:

 Fork the repository.
 Create your feature branch: git checkout -b feature/NewFeature.